 Canadian Oil Sands is not the operator of the Syncrude Project.
 SCL, as the operator of the Syncrude Project, has policies relating to safety, stakeholder relations, Aboriginal relations and environmental protection.
 SCL also participates in various organizations concerned with environmental, Aboriginal and community development matters.
-Furthermore, through the MSA, SCL has implemented or is in the process of implementing certain global practices in several areas, including without limitation, safety, energy management, health and environmental performance.
+Furthermore, through the MSA, SCL has implemented certain ExxonMobil global practices in several areas, including without limitation, safety, energy management, health and environmental performance.